 It was truly amazing!

-And to this day, Japanese Beetles and grubs are not a major issue in my lawn and gardens.
+To this day, Japanese Beetles and grubs are not a major issue in my lawn and gardens.

 As someone who changed the grass variety for the purposes of controlling Japanese beetles, let me tell you, this method really works.

-Not only did it control the japanese beetle and grub problem in my yard, but the lawn was more resilient during summer droughts.
+Not only did it control the Japanese beetle and grub problem in my yard, but the lawn was more resilient during summer droughts.

 While I cannot say that changing the grass variety completely eradicated the Japanese beetle problem, there has been a significant reduction in the population.